 - 2,552 feet to Island Lake

-The Ice Lakes hike is located in Southwest Colorado near Silverton, a former mining town, and one of the best places to visit in Colorado if you like backcountry hiking, off-roading, and cool history.
+The Ice Lakes trailhead is located in Southwest Colorado near Silverton, a former mining town, and one of the best places to visit in Colorado for backcountry hiking, camping and off-roading.

 The easiest way to get to Ice Lakes is from Silverton.
-This little town makes a great stop on your southwest Colorado itinerary, as it’s different from other towns in the region like Durango, Ouray, and Telluride and looks like one of the places on the final frontier.
+It’s a great stop on your Colorado itinerary, as it’s different from other Colorado mountain towns like Durango, Ouray, and Telluride and looks like one of the places on the final frontier.

 To get Ice Lakes from Silverton, take U.S. 550 aka Million Dollar Highway and after about 2 miles, turn on First Road 585 (South Mineral Road).
 From the turn-off, follow the well-maintained dirt road for 4.4 miles before arriving at South Mineral Campground.
 This road is suitable for two-wheel drives, but make sure to avoid potholes.